 The content in this knowledge base is based upon the standard FACULTY180 environment.
-Your institution may have made changes to customize the FACULTY180 environment to meet your institution's needs; therefore, the screens in your FACULTY180 environment may differ slightly from the knowledge base.
+Your institution may have made changes to configure the FACULTY180 environment to meet your institution's needs; therefore, the screens in your FACULTY180 environment may differ slightly from the knowledge base.
 For more information, please contact your FACULTY180 administrator.

 Faculty classifications provide a basis for classifying faculty members into useful categories.
 They enable tracking of faculty characteristics, such as faculty rank, tenure status, and employment status.
 These classifications are used for filtering to select particular groups of faculty when using the faculty selection tool.

 Access to manage faculty classifications is a unit permission.
 Users will need Full Administrative rights.
 To set unit access, navigate to Set Up>Organizational Structure.